First and foremost, we train CrossFit. That means

 We “wave” our workout volume week to week.
 Some weeks are really tough, some are just average, and some are pretty easy.
 This is deliberate.
 Our bodies adapt best when we impose a tough stimulus (a workout) and then remove the stimulus to allow recovery.
 Hans Selye first described this as General Adaptation Syndrome in 1936.
 But the idea doesn’t just apply to your daily workout.
 It also applies to your weekly and monthly volume of workouts.
 In essence, you get better results by changing the difficulty of your workouts from week to week.
 In any given month it’s best to have one or two average weeks, one or two weeks that really kick your ass, and a week of relatively easy workouts after one of the ass-kicking weeks.
 This gives you better results than just performing average weeks over and over.
 Exercise scientists, and particularly Russian weightlifting researchers like Roman and Laputin, have known this for decades.
 So if your training week has seemed particularly easy or particularly hellish, you’re not imagining things.
 It’s a not-so-secret plot to give you the strength of Odin!

-We program our workouts in three-month cycles using a homemade template that integrates the concepts above.
+Each year we program our annual training plan in 5-12 week training blocks using a homemade template that integrates the concepts above.
 Then we sanity check it using a tool that tells us if we’ve accidentally ignored anything and massage it based on those findings.
-Finally, every Thursday we look at the next week’s programming and decide if any recent or environmental factors warrant a change.
+Finally, every Sunday we look at the next week’s programming and decide if any recent or environmental factors warrant a change.
 Did half the gym just participate in a fund-raiser 5k run?
 Then perhaps we’ll delay next week’s 5k run for a couple weeks.
-That’s just one example.